gregmsanderson/fly-live-beats/docs/9-aws-deploy-it.md

 Image from `https://aws.amazon.com/getting-started/guides/deploy-webapp-ecs/module-one/`.

-Choose "Application Load Balancer" as the live Beats app is working with HTTP requests.
+Choose "Application Load Balancer" as the Live Beats app is working with HTTP requests.
 Give it a name.
 There is only one container to load balance so that is already selected.

-Next you are asked for the port/protocol.
+Next you are asked for the port/protocol for its listener.
 Pick `443` and `HTTPS`.

 Note from earlier that an [ALB does not come with a default certificate](https://stackoverflow.com/questions/65326652/why-is-it-not-possible-to-create-an-alb-with-https-listener-without-a-custom-dom) and so I [created one in ACM](/docs/4-aws-create-certificate.md) for that very reason.
-Hopefully that is verified by now and so is available to select here.
-Since by picking `443` you are _then_ asked to provide an already-made SSL certificate, from the AWS ACM service.
+Hopefully that is verified by now and so is available to select from ACM here.
+By picking `443` you are _then_ asked to provide an already-made SSL certificate.

 Since this is a new load balancer, there is no existing target group.
 This will be a new one.
 We just need to give it a name.
 That's because ALBs can be re-used across services (which also reduces cost).
 For example you may use this same ALB for another ECS service.
 Or have it pointed at something else, such as a Lambda function, on a different path.
 The target group's name identifies _this_ particular usage of it: